Code-Institute-Submissions/v-choco/README.md

 * A Contact Us page
 * The option for users to "create their own box" and choose which bonbons they specifically want
 * A pop-up to confirm whether the superused wants to delete a product when pressing the Delete option on the Products/Product Details pages
-* The ability to manage stock and remove items from the website if they are out of stock
+* The ability to manage stock and remove items from the website if they are out of stock.
+This was not deemed as crucial to the website as most the products will be made fresh when ordered.

 [Back to Top](#table-of-contents)